Guide Dog Class Lecture: Working with Rounded Corners

 Now, the Street Crossing and Position at the Up Curb

 After listening to traffic to both confirm your alignment and determine the optimal time to leave the down curb, cross as normal.
 When you reach the up curb you may be positioned slightly into the block.
-This means that as you cue your dog 'forward' onto the sidewalk, your dog may need to adjust your line a bit to pick up the original line of travel.
+This means that as you give the forward cue onto the sidewalk, your dog may need to adjust the line to pick up the original line of travel.

 Lastly, Optimal Halt Positions